T-Python-Sep-24/UNIT-1-PROJECT/README.md

    - Hotel data is saved in a `hotels.json` file.
 The application will load this file upon startup and save changes after each operation.

 4. **User Authentication**:
    - The manager's credentials are set to a predefined username and password (`manager` / `password123`).

-Feel free to modify or expand this README to include any additional details specific to your project!
+5. **Booking Dates**:
+   - When booking a hotel, you will need to specify the desired booking date.
+The format required is `YYYY-MM-DD`.